 Most sites I’ve discussed this with aren’t too worried about loss of syslog data.
 As far as keeping the data, audit trail data that is separated out might have to be retained.
 Other than that, maybe 2-3 months’ worth of syslog data is plenty.
 It can be handy to compare or do trending on volume of alerts, broken out by alert code.

 On the ELK side, I’d probably consider starting with installing the ELK stack on a single server with big disk, as with syslog-NG.
-In research sizing, I found one expert whose comment was roughly that he’s never gotten it right the first time – although that was for much large systems.
+In researching ELK sizing, I found one expert whose comment was roughly that he’s never gotten it right the first time — although that was for much larger systems.
 My interpretation of that is that it may be best to do something, get sizing data based on your actual syslog volume and other needs, and then adjust if necessary.

 This all changes if you work for a large organization.
 Up-front sizing may be more of an issue.
 Also, if your organization is large and / or wants a more robust solution, clustered ELK might be appropriate.
 If the organization is already doing Docker / Kubernetes, you might be able to get assistance bringing up clustered ELK.